graft-community/docs/Simple-step-by-step-setup-instructions-for-non-Linux-users.md

 ![15](simple-setup-images/15.png)

 * Type `help` and press `Enter` to see the list of commands you can run to inspect the network.
-Check with `status` to double check your block height
+Check with `status` to double check your block height against the community block explorer - https://rta.graft.observer

-* When you’re up to block height, then you can safely run wallets, any wallet.
+When you’re up to block height, then you can safely run wallets, any wallet.
 But we need to create a specific wallet for your SuperNode, and send the staking amount to it.

-* The easiest way is to run `graft_server` for a few seconds, and then stopping the process.
+The easiest way is to run `graft_server` for a few seconds, and then stopping the process.
 It will create a stake-wallet automatically.

 * **You will need to create a new Terminal** - if you close the terminal window, it will kill the current process, in this case `graftnoded` - in future tutorials we will explain how to use `screen` to solve this, but for now we're keeping it simple.